wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 MU plugins (aka "Must-use plugins") are special single-file plugins that WordPress always execute, in fact, they can't be activated and deactivated like regular plugins.

-MU plugins are supported by [Composer installers](http://composer.github.io/installers/) and so Composer packages containing MU plugin will be correctly installed in the `/mu-plugins` subfolder inside WP content folder.
+MU plugins are supported by [Composer Installers](http://composer.github.io/installers/) and so Composer packages containing a MU plugin will be correctly installed in the `/mu-plugins` subfolder inside WP content folder.

-However, Composer will place each of them in an own subdirectory alongside any other file that makes the package (at very least a `composer.json`), but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file directly placed inside `wp-content/mu-plugins`.
+However, Composer will place each of them in an **own subdirectory** alongside any other file that makes the package (at very least a `composer.json`), but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.

-This step creates a MU plugin, placed in `wp-content/mu-plugins` folder (so that WordPress can recognize and load it) that only loads all the MU plugins that Composer placed in own subfolder.
+This step creates a MU plugin, placed in `wp-content/mu-plugins` folder that loads all the MU plugins that Composer placed in own subfolder.

 There's no configuration affecting this step.
 The MU plugins to load are identified by WP Starter looking at installed Composer packages with [type](https://getcomposer.org/doc/04-schema.md#type) `"wordpress-muplugin"`.

-If no MU plugins are found, the step is entirely skipped.
+If no MU plugin packages are installed via Composer, the step is entirely skipped.

 ### `EnvExampleStep`

 It is  a quite standard practices for application that support `.env` files to provide a `.env.example` file that provides a blueprint of the available configurations.

-WP Starter ships with a template for such file that includes all the env var names that resemble WP configuration constants and it might be copied in project root folder based on configuration.
+WP Starter ships with a template for such file that includes all the env var names that resemble WP configuration constants and what this step does is to copy that file in project root folder.

-The step outcome is in fact affected by the `env-example` setting.
+The step outcome might actually change based on the `env-example` setting.
 By setting it to `false`, the step is entirely skipped.
 Moreover, the step is also skipped if an `.env` file is found, as it makes no sense providing an example for something that exists yet.

 When `env-example` setting is `true` WP Starter will copy the template in project root, and when the setting is `"ask"` WP Starter will ask before copying.